pulp/pulp/docs/sphinx/dev-guide/policies/testing.rst

 The Pulp project uses the ``mock`` library as its mocking framework.
 More information on the framework can be found here: http://pypi.python.org/pypi/mock

-Tests should not introduce any extra libraries for the purposes of testing due to the overhead in maintenance on the project continuous integration servers they would incur.
+Tests should not introduce any extra libraries in order to keep the test environment light-weight.

 Testing Utilities